 7.2.4.2 Segment URLs and Media Segment Start Times

-7.2.4.2.1 Overview
+7.2.4.2.1 Introduction

-Each Representation contains at most one SegmentInfo Element that together with a possibly present SegmentInfoDefault Element on Period level permits to generate the Segment access information of each Segment within a Representation.
+Each Representation shall contain at most one SegmentInfo Element that together with a possibly present SegmentInfoDefault Element on Period level permits to generate the Segment access information of each Segment within a Representation.

-Specifically, the combination of the SegmentInfo Element and the SegmentInfoDefault Element contains sufficient information to generate a list of Media Segment URLs (possibly restricted by byte ranges) and Media Segment start times relative to the start of the Representation, for example by using the procedures described in Section 12.6.3.
+Specifically, the combination of the SegmentInfo Element and the SegmentInfoDefault Element contains sufficient information to generate a list of Media Segment URLs (possibly restricted by byte ranges) and Media Segment start times relative to the start of the Representation, for example by using the procedures described in Section 7.4.3.